deepanshs/mrsimulator/docs/user_guide/method/method.rst

 spin-system-specific symmetry query.

-The :py:meth:`~mrsimulator.Method.get_transition_pathways` function will allow you to inspect the transitions selected by the TransitionQuery objects in the SpectralEvent in terms of the initial and final Zeeman eigenstate quantum numbers.
+The :py:meth:`~mrsimulator.Method.get_transition_pathways` function will allow you to inspect the transitions selected by the **Method** in terms of the initial and final Zeeman eigenstate quantum numbers.

 .. skip: next